Counselor Education – School Counseling

 |CED 785 Research Methods in Counseling||3|

 Note: If you have not taken the following courses or their equivalent courses as either an undergraduate or graduate, they are now required by the Pennsylvania Department of Education (PDE) and must be taken in order to receive school counseling certification.
-For this reason, we recommend completing this requirement before graduation:
+For this reason, we recommend completing this requirement before graduation.
+We also recommend taking the ESP courses in numerical order or concurrently, due to prerequisite requirements in that department:

 |EDU 650 Supporting English Language Learners||3|